10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 • Decide on internal communication methods – teamwork and communication within the team and the organization will be essential.

-Pro tip: When planning, never rely on Giving Tuesday as your main source of funding.
+Pro tip: When planning your Giving Tuesday ideas, don’t bank on them as your primary source of funding.
 The best thing for nonprofits is to establish a dependable source of income through recurring donations.
 Donorbox Recurring Donations makes it simple for you – and convenient for donors!
 You can easily add up to five different recurring donation intervals to your Giving Tuesday donation form.
 After giving, donors receive login details to access their own accounts and manage their recurring plans, where they can upgrade, pause, resume, and cancel!

 Try Donorbox Recurring Donations